amsterdam-hcml/amsterdam-hcml.github.io/_includes/Syllabus.md

 # Assessment

-The assessment for this course is based on three elements: two assignments, an exam, and a final project.
+The assessment for this course is based on three elements: an assignment, an exam, and a project.
 The final grade will be based on a weighted average of these elements, with the additional requirement that the exam and project also receive a passing grade (higher than 5.5) individually.

 All assignments and the final project will be done in groups of 3 students (the group size will not be taken into account for grading in case of deviation ).
 In addition to the shared grade, individual contributions will be taken into account for grading.